Skip to main content

 Program Assistant, Research and Innovation

-Miranda Thomas joined the Almond Board of California in October 2020.
-Her work includes supporting industry engagement through the working groups of the Strategic Ag Innovation Committee and elevates research outreach efforts in collaboration with the communications department by coordinating ABC’s Training Tuesdays.
+Miranda Thomas is a program assistant for research and innovation for the Almond Board of California.
+Her work includes supporting industry engagement through the working groups of the Strategic Ag Innovation Committee and elevating research outreach efforts in collaboration with the communications department.
 She is also involved with the creation and design of the research knowledge center.
+Miranda holds a bachelor’s degree in biochemistry from the University of Colorado and now lives in Turlock.
+In her free time, she enjoys riding horses, snow skiing and camping with her family and friends.

 bio